sosropartono/odin-recipes/README.md

 # odin-recipes
-A HTML mix of indonesian recipes
+A Hot mix of delicious recipes
+This project was built using html

+Learning:
+-basic boilerplate code for HTML
+-git functions
+-file organization